A switched mode power supply (SMPS) is a more modern and efficient take on the older power supplies known as linear supplies.

 The output of the switching transformer is then routed through diodes and filtered with capacitors to give a DC output.
 Feedback is employed that increases and decreases the duty cycle as the load demand changes.

-SMPS have several disadvantages over switched mode supplies…
+A switched Mode Power Supply has several disadvantages over switched mode supplies…

 - They are complicated to design.
 This is not something to be undertaken by a novice electrical engineer.
 While the linear supply is simple to design, these SMPS are not.